yashsinha1611/sfdocs_Build_AI/Docusaurus/sf-documentation/docs/Log_management/etl_jobs.md

 ## Step 2: Forward logs to SnappyFlow

-<div>Add the following log parser to logging section of sfAgent’s config.yaml: </div>
+Add the following log parser to logging section of sfAgent’s config.yaml:

 ```yaml
 logging: